 One of the improvements made to later Raspberry Pi designs was was the addition of mounting holes.
 These give users some extra options when it comes to mounting the Pi.
 Depending on the design the Pi will have either two or four holes.
-Care is still required to avoid putting the PCB under unnecessary stress but some holes is better than none.
+Care is still required to avoid putting the PCB under unnecessary stress but some holes are better than none.

 I’ve created a printable template that can be printed onto paper and used to drill holes in cases or other materials for attaching a Pi to.
 It also includes the Pi camera module which has four mounting holes.